samuraiexx/cypress-browser-extension-plugin/README.md

 This plugin needs to juggle the 3 methods JS has for returning values: synchronous, callback and promise.
 In the Chrome extensions API, method calls (`chrome.some.property.method(arg1, ..., callback)`) are async, accepting a callback as their last argument to pass their return value, while properties are accessed synchronously (`chrome.some.property`).
 Cypress, in contrast, uses and expects promises everywhere.
 So the plugin needs to turn the callbacks/sync returns of the browser API into promises for Cypress.

-So it assumes Chrome's convention is respected everywere and, by default it passes a callback to all method calls that it relays to the `chrome` object (i.e. when you've called `execCommand(property, method[, args])`) and "promisifies" that callback to generate the promise it returns to Cypress.
+So it assumes Chrome's convention is respected everywere and, by default it passes a callback to all method calls that it relays to the `this` object (i.e. when you've called `execCommand(property, method[, args])`) and "promisifies" that callback to generate the promise it returns to Cypress.
 On mere property access (i.e. when you're not passing a `method`: `execCommand(property)`), it assumes access to a synchronous value and resolves its return promise to that value.

 But should you ever find yourself calling a method that, for some reason, doesn't follow the convention and makes a synchronous return instead of accepting a callback (the only example I could find was [`pageAction.show()/hide()`](https://developer.chrome.com/extensions/pageAction#method-show)), you'll need to pass the `{ returnType: 'sync' }` option to let the plugin know how to handle it (`execCommand(property, method, args, { returnType: 'sync' }`).
 Otherwise, the plugin will try to pass a callback, which is likely to result in an error and the result getting lost.